 With Usersnap you get a tool in your hand which makes managing feedback on design drafts and prototypes super easy.

-A awesome feedback tool – like Usersnap – helps you to manage feedback more efficiently.
-Usersnap therefore offers a great variety of easy-to-use tools for providing feedback.
-With annotations and drawings people can leave feedback where they are.
+An awesome feedback tool – like Usersnap – helps you to manage feedback more efficiently.
+Therefore, Usersnap offers a great variety of easy-to-use tools for providing feedback.
+With annotations and drawings, people can leave feedback where they are.
 In their browsers.